Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 How mortgage lenders improve communication during the mortgage process

-While female faces representing all races are seen in the real estate industry, the mortgage industry has been slower to respond.
+While female faces representing all races are seen in the real estate industry, the mortgage industry has responded slower.
 Increasing the number of women in customer-facing roles at mortgage lenders will help improve communication and reduce gender discrimination.

 Women tend to use social media, particularly Facebook and Instagram, more than men.
-They are more likely to follow brands on social media, so it’s easier for mortgage lenders, loan officers, and real estate agents to connect early in their decision process with advice and practical information on the mortgage process, money management, and homebuying.
+They are more likely to follow brands on social media, so it should be easier for mortgage lenders, loan officers, and real estate agents to connect early with financial education and practical information on the mortgage process, money management, and homebuying.

 Related Posts